smaurice101/transactionalmachinelearning/README.md

 def getparams():
 # admin.tok is included in the VIPER zip files - there is also a user.tok (not included) - which is used by users
-# of TML solutions, it allows TML Adminstrators to control some functions by users who are not adminstrators
+# of TML solutions, it allows TML Administrators to control some functions by users who are not administrators

      with open("admin.tok", "r") as f:
         VIPERTOKEN=f.read()